 Developing a Literature Review; Extracting data for Systematic Reviews |

-Pros: Ask a question and get a research-backed answer linking to top papers.
+Uses: Ask a question and get a research-backed answer linking to top papers.
 There will also be a grid pulling information from papers such as brief summary, sample size and location, study type, and much more.
 It is responsive and customizable.
-Cons: As always, students and faculty must evaluate the accuracy of information pulled from sources.
+Considerations: As always, students and faculty must evaluate the accuracy of information pulled from sources.
 Elicit is a powerful tool built to look at scholarly literature, but can "hallucinate" data or other information pulled from sources. |

 Scholarcy | Read and Understand Scholarly Articles |

-Free: 3 summaries/day Pro version: $10/month |
+Free: 3 summaries/day Pro: $10/month |

-Pros: Load a paper into Scholarcy to extract a summary or highlight important parts of the paper to assist with interpreting scientific literature.
+Uses: Load a paper into Scholarcy to extract a summary or highlight important parts of the paper to assist with interpreting scientific literature.
 Create flash cards that outline how the paper relates to other papers in the field.
-Cons: As always must evaluate the accuracy of summaries and analysis. |
+Considerations: As always must evaluate the accuracy of summaries and analysis. |